-New Zealand is an island country located in the southwestern Pacific Ocean, comprising the North and South Islands and over 600 smaller islands.
-It is the sixth-largest island country, situated east of Australia.
-Known for its diverse topography, including the Southern Alps, the landscape is shaped by tectonic activity and volcanic eruptions.
+New Zealand is an island country located in the southwestern Pacific Ocean.
+It comprises two main islands, the North and South Islands, and over 600 smaller islands.
+Situated east of Australia across the Tasman Sea, its landscape features varied topography and prominent mountain ranges like the Southern Alps, shaped by tectonic activity and volcanic eruptions.
 Wellington is the capital city, while Auckland is the most populous.

-By 1907, it was accepted as the norm to use "North" and "South" on maps to distinguish the two largest islands of New Zealand.
+By 1907, the use of "North" and "South" on maps to distinguish the two largest islands of New Zealand had become the accepted norm.

-In 1907, New Zealand became a dominion within the British Empire.
+In 1907, New Zealand became a dominion, which reflected its self-governing status within the British Empire.

 New Zealand participated at the Summer Olympics in 1908 as a joint team with Australia.